 The CS Department at UT Dallas puts a strong emphasis on research.
-Its 53 strong research faculty is engaged in cutting-edge research in areas of Artificial Intelligence, Machine Learning, Cyber Security, Data Science, Networks, Systems, Theory, and Software Engineering.
-The department’s research in Natural Language Processing is ranked #8 nationally, in Software Engineering #9 nationally, and in Embedded and Real-time Systems #8 nationally, based on data from csrankings.org (’07-’18 period).
-CS Faculty members’ research has been funded by external grants totaling $45 Million over the last 5 years.
+Its 51-strong research faculty are engaged in cutting-edge research in areas of Artificial Intelligence, Machine Learning, Cyber Security, Data Science, Networks, Systems, Theory, and Software Engineering.
+The 2022 U.S. News & World Report Best Colleges rankings place UT Dallas CS at No. 71 and Software Engineering at No. 16.
+CS Faculty members’ research have been funded by external grants totaling $45 Million over the last 5 years.
 The CS Department ranked 37th in the nation for its research expenditures in 2016, based on data from ASEE.
-Fifteen of the UT Dallas CS faculty have won the NSF CAREER award and three of the faculty have been Air Force Young Investigators.
+Seventeen of the UT Dallas CS faculty have won NSF CAREER awards, and three of the faculty have been Air Force Young Investigators.
 CS faculty members direct four research institutes, eight research centers, and one education center/institute and have won numerous awards and accolades.
 Recent ones include: